-Distributors may provide a nominee service to investors who purchase units through them.
-Investors may decide, at their own discretion, whether to take advantage of this service, in which the nominee holds the units in its name for and on behalf of the investors; the investors are entitled to demand direct ownership of the units at any time.
-Notwithstanding the foregoing provisions, investors are free to make investments directly with the Management Company without using the nominee service.
-Investors who use a nominee service must agree that, if the transfer agent submits a request to the nominee, the identity and authentication documents for determining the identity of the investor must be made available to the transfer agent.
+Distributors may provide a financial intermediary service to investors who purchase units through them.
+Investors may decide, at their own discretion, whether to take advantage of this service, in which the financial intermediary holds the units in its name for and on behalf of the investors; the investors are entitled to demand direct ownership of the units at any time.
+Notwithstanding the foregoing provisions, investors are free to make investments directly with the Management Company without using the financial intermediary service.
+Investors who use a financial intermediary service must agree that, if the transfer agent submits a request to the financial intermediary, the identity and authentication documents for determining the identity of the investor must be made available to the transfer agent.

-The transfer agent is obliged to maintain current information and documents necessary for compliance with anti-money laundering and counterterrorist financing legislation in force in the Grand Duchy of Luxembourg (e.g., documents for determining and authenticating the identity of an investor), for example, by updating existing information and documents and, where required, obtaining additional information and documents.
+The transfer agent is obliged to maintain current information and documents necessary for compliance with anti-money laundering and counter-terrorist financing legislation in force in the Grand Duchy of Luxembourg (e.g., documents for determining and authenticating the identity of an investor), for example, by updating existing information and documents and, where required, obtaining additional information and documents.
 Additional information and documents may also be obtained in particular due to changes in the anti-money laundering and counter-terrorist financing legislation in force in the Grand Duchy of Luxembourg.

-Transactions may be suspended until the transfer agent duly receives all necessary information and documents
+Transactions may be suspended until the transfer agent duly receives all necessary information and documents.

-10.2 Luxembourg Beneficial Owners Register (transparency register)
+10.2 Luxembourg Register of Beneficial Owners (transparency register)

-The Law of 2019 obliges all entities registered in the Luxembourg Trade and Companies Register, including the fund, to collect and store certain information on their beneficial owners.
-The fund is furthermore obliged to enter the collected information in the Beneficial Owners Register, which is administered by the Luxembourg Business Register under the supervision of the Luxembourg Ministry of Justice.
-In this respect, the fund is obliged to monitor the existence of beneficial owners continuously and in relation to particular circumstances and to notify the Register.
+The Law of 2019 obliges all entities registered in the Luxembourg Trade and Companies Register, including the Fund, to collect and store certain information on their beneficial owners.
+The Fund is furthermore obliged to enter the collected information in the Luxembourg Register of Beneficial Owners, which is administered by the Luxembourg Business Register under the supervision of the Luxembourg Ministry of Justice.
+In this respect, the Fund is obliged to monitor the existence of beneficial owners continuously and in relation to particular circumstances, and to notify the Register.

 Article 1 (7) of the Law of 2004 defines a beneficial owner, inter alia, as any natural person that ultimately owns or controls a company.
-In this case, this includes any natural person in whose ownership or under whose control the fund ultimately lies by way of directly or indirectly holding a sufficient quantity of units or voting rights or a participation, including in the form of bearer units, or by means of another form of control.
+In this case, this includes any natural person in whose ownership or under whose control the Fund ultimately lies by way of directly or indirectly holding a sufficient quantity of units or voting rights or a participation, including in the form of bearer units, or by means of another form of control.

-If a natural person has a share of 25% plus one unit or an interest of more than 25% in the fund, this is deemed to be an indication of direct ownership.
-If a company that is controlled by one or more natural persons or if several companies that are controlled by the same natural person or persons respectively has or have a share of 25% plus one unit or an interest of more than 25% in the fund, this is deemed to be an indication of indirect ownership.
+If a natural person has a share of 25% plus one unit or an interest of more than 25% in the Fund, this is deemed to be an indication of direct ownership.
+If a company that is controlled by one or more natural persons, or if several companies that are controlled by the same natural person or persons, respectively, has or have a share of 25% plus one unit or an interest of more than 25% in the Fund, this is deemed to be an indication of indirect ownership.